 Arduino flow rate sensor interfacing: The Best Tutorial

-- Arduino/Arduino Clone or make your own custom arduino board with this tutorial.
+- Arduino/Arduino Clone or make your own custom Arduino board with this tutorial.

 - Connecting wires.

-- Arduino IDE : Arduino
+- Arduino IDE

-The arduino flow meter mentioned in the above link works on the principle of “Hall Effect”.
+The Arduino flow meter on the principle of the Hall Effect.
 According to which, a voltage difference is induced in a conductor transverse to the electric current and the magnetic field perpendicular to it.
-Here, Hall Effect is utilized in the flow meter using a small fan/propeller shaped rotor which is placed in the path of the liquid flowing.
+Here, the Hall Effect is utilized in the flow meter using a small fan/propeller shaped rotor which is placed in the path of the liquid flowing.

-The liquid thus pushes against the fins of the rotor, causing it to rotate.
-The shaft of the rotor is connected to a hall effect sensor.
-It is an arrangement of a current flowing coil and a magnet connected to the shaft of the rotor.
-Thus a voltage/pulse is induced as this rotor rotates.
-In this flow meter, for every litre of liquid passing through it per minute it outputs about 4.5 pulses.
-This is due to the changing magnetic field caused by the magnet attached to the rotor shaft, as seen in the picture below.
-We measure the number of pulses using an arduino.
-And then calculate the flow rate in L/hr using a simple conversion formula explained in step 2.
+The liquid pushes against the fins of the rotor, causing it to rotate.
+The shaft of the rotor is connected to a Hall Effect sensor.
+It is an arrangement of a current flowing coil and a magnet connected to the shaft of the rotor, thus a voltage/pulse is induced as this rotor rotates.
+In this flow meter, for every liter of liquid passing through it per minute, it outputs about 4.5 pulses.
+This is due to the changing magnetic field caused by the magnet attached to the rotor shaft as seen in the picture below.
+We measure the number of pulses using an Arduino and then calculate the flow rate in liters per hour (L/hr) using a simple conversion formula explained in step 2.